-Standby mode has priority over rotation speed setting mode and normal operation.
+Standby mode has priority over rotation speed setting mode, auto boost and normal operation.
 The automatic speed modes are only possible in combination with the connected pressure sensor.
+Auto boost and auto standby can be combined.

 Fig. 15: Speed modes